Health and Well-Being Support

 Memberships are available to students, faculty, staff, alumni, and the general public.
 All University of Michigan students have an automatic membership which includes access to all of the facilities when they pay their student activity fee each semester.

-University of Michigan faculty, staff, students and the general public can register for more than 100 classes, including yoga, Pilates, Zumba, body sculpting, spinning, step aerobics, and much more.
+University of Michigan faculty, staff, students and the general public can register for more than 100 MHealthy Exercise and Relaxation Classes, including yoga, Pilates, Zumba, body sculpting, spinning, step aerobics, and much more.
 Classes are offered at various locations on or near the University’s Ann Arbor campus.

 Kinesiology Community Programs has been providing group exercise classes for over 30 years.
 It offers a wide variety of group exercise and wellness classes to University of Michigan faculty, staff, students, and others affiliated with the university.
 Cardio, strength and conditioning, yoga and Pilates classes, as well as instruction in swim, tennis, golf, and Tae Kwon Do are among the offerings.
 Most are held at the Central Campus Recreation Building.